Signing a SNAP application is the 1st step! There are 2 more steps:

 - an interview with a DTA worker (see Does DTA Have to Interview Me?) and

-If you do not receive an EBT card promptly, contact the DTA Assistance Line, Ombuds Office or an advocate.
 See What is an EBT card, how do I use SNAP benefits, and where can I shop? on how to access your EBT benefits.

 To learn more from DTA about EBT cards, visit https://www.mass.gov/guides/using-your-ebt-card#-get-a-new-card-.

 DTA Online Guide: See Appendix G for links to the DTA’s BEACON 5 Online Guide for this section.